 We cannot assure you that any patents will be issued with respect to our currently pending patent applications or that any trademarks will be registered with respect to our currently pending applications in a manner that gives us adequate defensive protection or competitive advantages, if at all, or that any patents issued to us or any trademarks registered by us will not be challenged, invalidated or circumvented.
-We have filled for patents and trademarks in the United States and in certain international jurisdictions, but such protections may not be available in all countries in which we operate or in which we seek to enforce our intellectual property rights, or may be difficult to enforce in practice.
-Our currently-issued and applied-for patent and trademarks that may be issued, registered or applied for, as applicable, may not provide sufficiently broad protection or may not provo to be enforceable in actions against alleged infringers.
+We have filed for patents and trademarks in the United States and in certain international jurisdictions, but such protections may not be available in all countries in which we operate or in which we seek to enforce our intellectual property rights, or may be difficult to enforce in practice.
+Our currently-issued and applied-for patent and trademark registrations and applications, and any future patents and trademarks that may be issued, registered or applied for, as applicable, may not provide sufficiently broad protection or may not prove to be enforceable in actions against alleged infringers.
 We also cannot be certain that the steps we have taken will prevent unauthorized use of our technology or the reverse engineering of our technology.
 Moreover, others may independently develop technologies that are competitive to us or infringe our intellectual property.